Jonalogy/trash_classification/README.md

 ### `view_logs_select_model`

 This notebook is to simulate the scientist downloading a range of training logs and choosing one to deploy.

+## Misc
+ * We had a model to identify the presence of trash on the bin tray, but it was scrapped with rule based detection.
+The previous code can be found at `train_robin_presence.ipynb`